kooken/kooken/README.md

 ## About Me

-- 🐍 Python Enthusiast
+- 🐍 Python Developer
 - 📊 Data Science Explorer
 - 🌐 Aspiring Data Engineer
 - 🎓 Currently learning and growing in the data space

 ## Projects

-Soon I'll add some of my projects 💫💫
+Soon I'll add some of my projects 💫

 ## Skills